-Project Priority Lead agency Comment Next Steps There will be no change to the start date for provisions of the Act relating to mobile traders and high-cost loans.
-These will come into force on 1 June 2020.
+Project Priority Lead agency Comment Next Steps In April the Government urgently passed the COVID-19 Response (Taxation and Other Regulatory Urgent Measures) Bill , which amends some of the commencement dates in the Credit Contracts Legislation Amendment Act.
+It is intended to protect consumers who take out new loans under high- cost credit contracts during this time.
+The measures that will come in early are: the cost of credit cap; banning compound interest on high-cost loans; and limiting default fees to \$30.
+Other provisions relating to high cost lending will still commence on 1 June as planned.
+These are: 0.8% per day interest rate cap; andregulation of mobile traders.
+NZBA is a member of the Responsible Lending Code Advisory Group, facilitated by MBIE.
 The review of the Responsible Lending Code has also been put on hold temporarily.
 Open Banking High MBIE In March 2018, Payments NZ (PNZ) announced an API pilot involving banks, payment providers and large retailers.
 The pilot tested two API standards - Account Information and Payment Initiation - and provided valuable insights into the design of a shared API framework.
 Following the success of the pilot, an API standards service was launched to the industry in May 2019.
 The API standards service is an industry-led body responsible for defining roles, governance, minimum standards and API specifications.
 It has now been transitioned to the API Centre for ongoing management and governance.
-As a result of COVID-19, MBIE has postponed the publication of its discussion paper on a Consumer Data Right regime for New Zealand.
-The API Centre coordinates the ongoing development, management and governance of payment-related API standards and provides supporting services.
+MBIE is currently undertaking early policy thinking on whether a Consumer Data Right should be introduced in New Zealand.
+A discussion document is expected in 2020.

+Project Priority Lead agency Comment Next Steps The API Centre coordinates the ongoing development, management and governance of payment-related API standards and provides supporting services.
 It is industry led and designed to respond to market needs.
-Further information regarding the API Centre can be found here.
-The focus is now on banks making their APIs available to and entering into the due diligence and commercial process with users.
+Further information regarding the API Centre can be found